 Screenshots from https://nursa.org

-- $50 gift card will be awarded to the first 20 teams (individuals or group) who complete annotating five new dataset.
+- $50 gift card will be awarded to the first 20 teams (individuals or groups) who complete annotating five new datasets.

 - Datasets must involve either:

 - Treatment with a small molecule perturbant (physiological ligand, drug, synthetic organic compound, etc) of a nuclear receptor or coregulator; OR

 - Genetic pertubation (knockout, knock-in, knockdown, overexpression) of a nuclear receptor or coregulator.

 - See the NURSA website for a list of NR signaling pathways and their corresponding small molecule & genetic perturbants in the current version of Transcriptomine.